bio-tools/biotoolsRegistry/biohackathon.md

 We want to be sure our priorities reflect those of the community at large, and engage developers who are willing to help out.
 The task is:
 * review our priorities (issues in any of the categories above) - providing feedback in the appropriate GitHub thread
 * feel free to [request new features](https://github.com/bio-tools/biotoolsRegistry/issues/new), but please first [search our issues](https://github.com/bio-tools/biotoolsRegistry/issues) as it might already be listed
-* *developers only* - are you interested to help out, especially on ["critical priority"](https://github.com/bio-tools/biotoolsRegistry/labels/critical%20priority) issues, or anything else?
-If so, please disucss this with the bio.tools developers
+* *developers only* - if you interested to help out - especially on ["critical priority"](https://github.com/bio-tools/biotoolsRegistry/labels/critical%20priority) issues (or anything else!), then please disucss this with the bio.tools core-dev

 ### Task 3: bio.tools API testing & optimisation
 The latest development deployment of the bio.tools API (https://dev.bio.tools/api/tool) is, we hope, a big improvement on the current version.
 It supports a comprehensive [set of parameters](https://biotools.readthedocs.io/en/latest/api_reference_dev.html) that enable precise query over tool function and other metadata.
 But before we can move these changes into production, the API needs to be thoroughly tested.
 There is also an opportunity to optimise the search behaviour, in light of results of real queries, to ensure it works as anticipated.

 The task is to
 * systematically test the API, particulaly the behaviour of the search parameters as documented in the [API Reference](https://biotools.readthedocs.io/en/latest/api_reference_dev.html) and [API Usage Guide](https://biotools.readthedocs.io/en/latest/api_usage_guide_dev.html).
-* provide feedback on the API search behaviour / possible improvement via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new)
+* provide feedback on the API search behaviour / possible improvement via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new).
+You can suggest fixes or improvements to the API docs [here](https://github.com/bio-tools/biotoolsdocs/issues).
-* suggest fixes or improvements to the API docs [here](https://github.com/bio-tools/biotoolsdocs/issues).
+* *developers with elasticsearch experience only* - please speak to bio.tools core-dev (there are some issues we need help with!)

-Hopefully (depending on certain developments being completed in time), we'll be able to tweak the elastic search parameters during the workshop, allowing for immediate iterative improvements.
+We hope (developments pending!) to have an easy way to tweak the elasticsearch parameters during the workshop, allowing for immediate iterative improvements.

 ### Task 4: Open development process
 Now that bio.tools is [open source](https://github.com/bio-tools/biotoolsRegistry/blob/master/LICENSE), there is an opportunity for hackers everywhere to contribute to the project.
 But first we must define how the community development process will work in practice.
 We have emerging [contributor guidelines]() but we want to revise these in light of feedback from potential contributors.

-The task is to review the emerging [contributor guidelines]() and provide feedback on these via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new).
+The task is to review the emerging [contributor guidelines](), provide feedback on these via [GitHub](https://github.com/bio-tools/biotoolsRegistry/issues/new), or provide feedback in person to bio.tools core-dev.